dkoprowski/JQuery-Form-Validation-Plugin/readme.md

-#It is a simple JQuery plugin
+#It is a simple JQuery plugin for my studies

 ##Quick start